UserC2/grammar-nazi-bot/README.md

 - Install GNU grep: `brew install grep`
 - [Homebrew](https://brew.sh) is required to run this command.
 - You will also have to modify `stop`, see `stop` for instructions.

+### Non-macOS Users:
+- `dbstart` and `dbstop` will not work, you will need to install mongodb and then modify those files to properly start mongodb.